JavierParada/hugo-documentation-theme/content/docs/chapter3/reading-list.md

 - In the United States, coastal states with large areas of low-lying land, including Louisiana, Florida, North Carolina, California, and South Carolina, are particularly vulnerable to rising seas and coastal storm surges.
 - About one-third of the Netherlands is below sea level and two-thirds is vulnerable to flooding.
 - The UK is expected to be one of the countries most greatly affected by the world's changing sea levels.
 In London, rising sea levels could cause the Thames to flood and submerge vast areas of the capital in water.

-## Literature review

-Kulp and Strauss (2019) find that more than 70% of the total number of people worldwide currently living on implicated land are in eight Asian countries: China, Bangladesh, India, Vietnam, Indonesia, Thailand, the Philippines, and Japan.

-MacManus et al. (2021)

 Some of the world's cities most exposed to sea level rise are: